carbon-language/carbon-lang/executable_semantics/README.md

     n1 :: (e1 + e2) [0]

-Because there is a value at the top of the to-do list, the `step` function invokes `handle_value` which then dispatches on the next action on the to-do list, in this case the addition.
+Because there is a value at the top of the to-do list, the `Step` function invokes `HandleValue` which then dispatches on the next action on the to-do list, in this case the addition.
 The addition action spawns an action for subexpression `e2`, increments `pos` to `1`, and remembers `n1`.